Exonuclease VII

 The enzyme exodeoxyribonuclease VII (EC 3.1.11.6, Escherichia coli exonuclease VII, E. coli exonuclease VII, endodeoxyribonuclease VII, exodeoxyribonuclease VII) is a bacterial exonuclease enzyme.
 It is composed of two nonidentical subunits; one large subunit and 4 small ones. that catalyses exonucleolytic cleavage in either 5′- to 3′- or 3′- to 5′-direction to yield nucleoside 5′-phosphates.
 The large subunit also contains an N-terminal OB-fold domain that binds to nucleic acids.

+The widely used quinolone antibiotics induce DNA damage in bacterial cells by trapping DNA gyrase (an essential type II topoisomerase), leading to blocked gyrase cleavage complexes.
+Exonuclease VII participates in repairing such DNA damage by resolving the trapped cleavage complexes.

+When Escherichia coli bacteria recA mutants are UV-irradiated, “reckless” DNA degradation occurs that involves exonuclease VII.